 3. Grievance conferences will not last more one than hour, unless mutually agreed.

-E. Grievance Decision: The deciding official will issue a written decision within ten (10) workdays after the date of the meeting if a meeting was held or within ten (10) workdays after receipt of the grievance if no meeting was held.
+E. Grievance Decision: The deciding official will issue a written decision within fourteen (14) calendar ays after the date of the meeting if a meeting was held or within fourteen (14) calendar days after receipt of the grievance if no meeting was held.
 The decision shall meet the requirements of Section 6(H) of this Article.

 F. Group Grievances: When two (2) or more employees initiate separate grievances involving the same facts or events arising out of the same incident, the grievances shall be consolidated and processed through the grievance procedure as a single grievance.
 When processing such a consolidated grievance, no more than two (2) employees covered by the grievance will be permitted to attend any meeting concerning the grievance.
 This is at the sole discretion of the Employer.